School of Medicine

 Content

 The Emergency Medicine course is a two-week* rotation that is designed to give students exposure to the field of Emergency Medicine and the emergent approach and stabilization to the undifferentiated patient.
-This course will take place in the Ben Taub General Hospital Emergency Room, which sees approximately 100,000 patients a year and is also a Level 1 Trauma Center.
+This course will take place in the Ben Taub General Hospital Emergency Room, which sees approximately 90,000 patients a year and is also a Level 1 Trauma Center.
 As part of this rotation, students will learn the emergency medicine approach to common chief complaints.
-Commonly, the student will be the first provider to take a full history and physical from a patient and from this form a differential and a therapeutic plan to present to the senior resident and the attending.
-In addition, students will have the ability to perform common Emergency Medicine procedures: bag-valve mask ventilation, FAST ultrasound, laceration repairs, incision and drainage, splinting and IV insertion.
+Commonly, the student will be the first provider to take a full history and physical from a patient and, from this, form a differential and a therapeutic plan to present to the senior resident and the attending.
+In addition, students will have the ability to perform common Emergency Medicine procedures: FAST ultrasound, laceration repairs, incision and drainage, splinting and IV insertion.
 Supplementing the clinical experience, the students will also have three hours of active learning didactics a week.
-The students will also attend the Emergency Medicine grand rounds.
+The students will also learn how to interpret the emergent EKG and how to act on those findings.
+In addition, the students will learn how to appropriately learn to use interpretation services.

 Learn more about the Henry J.N.
 Taub Department of Emergency Medicne at Baylor.